BalhadjHM/Dooty/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Dooty, please send an email to [security@dooty.com](mailto:ebalhadj@gmail.com).
+If you discover a security vulnerability within Dooty, please email [ebalhadj@gmial.com](mailto:ebalhadj@gmail.com).

 All security vulnerabilities will be promptly addressed.

 ## Open Source